Frequently Asked Questions (F.A.Q.)

 Q: My student had to run to the bus stop and almost missed the bus because the bus was almost two minutes early.
 What time should we be at the bus stop to make sure they don't miss the bus.

 A: Bus stop expectations require that students be at the bus stop at least 5 minutes prior to the scheduled time to insure that they don't miss the school bus.
 School buses run a route based on stopping at all bus stops on the route.
 The can get ahead of schedule if there are no students at a bus stop or if there are fewer than normal students at a bus stop.
 If the bus encounters fewer stops and students then the bus can run ahead of schedule.
 The bus can pull over periodically if the route gets too far ahead of schedule, but we try to be cognizant of not delaying morning traffic as well.
 There are times when a bus can have difficulty finding a safe place to pull over without obstructing traffic.
 A bus is not likely to pull over and wait to get back onto schedule until it is nearly outside of the five minute tolerance, thus students are encouraged to be at their bus stops 5 minutes prior to their normally scheduled bus stop arrival estimate.
 Bus stop times are arrival estimates and are not guaranteed.

 Q: Why does the bus show up early in the PM sometimes?

 A: School buses don’t know who will and who will not ride each morning so they drive their route to pick up each potential passenger in the AM.
 However, in the PM they know who is on the bus and do not travel every road or stop at every bus stop if some passengers are not on the bus for the PM ride.
-If roads are not traveled and stops are not needed because those passengers are not riding the bus, it speeds up the delivery time for all other stops on the route.
+If roads are not traveled and stops are not needed because those passengers are not riding the bus, it speeds up the delivery time and process for all other stops on the route.

 Q: Why is my kids bus route inconsistent with AM pick up times?